USS Lapon (SSN-661): Service history

 Upon commissioning, Lapon reported to Commander, Submarine Force, United States Atlantic Fleet for duty, with her home port at Naval Station Norfolk in Norfolk, Virginia.
 The Lapon's crew successfully passed an Operational Readiness Review in early 1968 after completing training programs in SuBaseNLon.
 In the spring Lapon deployed on a SpecOp for which it received its first MUC.
 In late summer Lapon returned to NNS&DD Co for post shakedown availability.
 In 1969, Lapon participated in a training exercise before CNO, CinCLant and ComSubLant to demonstrate the feasibility of trailing another submarine.
 Following that exercise Lapon deployed on a second SpecOp and received a second MUC.
 Later in 1969, while under the command of Commander Chester "Whitey" Mack, Lapon successfully tailed a Soviet Navy Yankee class ballistic missile submarine for a period of forty-seven days.
 Lapon followed the Yankee for the Yankee's entire deterrent patrol and only broke contact when the Soviet submarine turned to go home.
 Lapon was awarded a Presidential Unit Citation for the feat and Mack became famous in the submarine community for this noteworthy success, personally receiving the Distinguished Service Medal.

 Lapon was on routine deployment in the Mediterranean Sea when the Yom Kippur War broke out on 6 October 1973.
-Lapon had been scheduled to make a three-day liberty run from La Maddalena, Sardinia to Athens, Greece, but was instead deployed to the eastern Mediterranean were it monitored Soviet submarine activity, remaining at sea for 44 days.
+Lapon had been scheduled to make a three-day liberty run from La Maddalena, Sardinia to Athens, Greece, but was instead deployed to the eastern Mediterranean where it monitored Soviet submarine activity, remaining at sea for 44 days.
 Returning to La Magdelena when food stores were so low the crew had begun eating different kinds of meals.
 Because of the hasty departure when the war broke out, there were only three movies aboard.
 Two were terrible, and shown only once.
 The third movie was the 1971 release "Dirty Harry" which was shown twice a day for the entire deployment.
 Lapon set a record for most Soviet submarines trailed during the period, and the crew was awarded the Navy Unit Commendation.